-- A. 18 years of age at time of State or National Registry test date. - B. Current AHA CPR Healthcare Provider completion card or its equivalent. - IV.
-COURSE OBJECTIVES: Are based on Illinois EMS Rules and Regulations and National EMS Education Standards. - A. Is able to apply fundamental knowledge of the EMS system, safety/ well-being of the EMT, medical/legal and ethical issues in the provision of emergency care. - B. Applies fundamental knowledge of the anatomy and function of all human systems to the practice of EMS. - C. Uses foundational anatomical and medical terms and abbreviations in written and oral communications with colleagues and other health care professionals. - D. Applies fundamental knowledge of the pathophysiology of respiration and perfusion to patient assessment and management. - E. Applies fundamental knowledge of life span development to patient assessment and management. - F. Uses simple knowledge of the principles of illness and injury prevention in emergency care. - G. Applies fundamental knowledge of the medications that the EMT may assist/administer to a patient during an emergency.
+- IV.
+Pre-requisites or Co-Requisites - 1.
+NREMT has no age minimum to challenge the certification exam.
+States will have age limitations on gaining licensure (IL-18) - 2.
+Current AHA CPR Healthcare Provider completion card or its equivalent is required before beginning clinical rotations.
+This course may be offered during the course. - V. COURSE OBJECTIVES: Are based on Illinois EMS Rules and Regulations and National EMS Education Standards. - 1.
+Is able to apply fundamental knowledge of the EMS system, safety/ well-being of the EMT, medical/legal and ethical issues in the provision of emergency care. - 2.
+Applies fundamental knowledge of the anatomy and function of all human systems to the practice of EMS. - 3.
+Uses foundational anatomical and medical terms and abbreviations in written and oral communications with colleagues and other health care professionals. - 4.
+Applies fundamental knowledge of the pathophysiology of respiration and perfusion to patient assessment and management. - 5.
+Applies fundamental knowledge of life span development to patient assessment and management. - 6.
+Uses simple knowledge of the principles of illness and injury prevention in emergency care. - 7.
+Applies fundamental knowledge of the medications that the EMT may assist/ administer to a patient during an emergency.